Adrian-Chlopowiec/MSiD-4/README.md

 FC - fully connected layer<br>

 ### Logistic Regression<br>
-The first model I have tested was Logistic Regression implemented in scikit-learn.
-The Logistic Regression is a linear model.<br>
+The first model I have tested was **Logistic Regression** implemented in *scikit-learn*.
+The **Logistic Regression** is a linear model.<br>
 In the multiclass problem it uses one-vs-rest scheme.
 The model uses L2 regularization.
 I have performed grid search with cross-validation on the model to find the best set of hyper-parameter.<br><br>
 These are:<br>
 C: 0.1<br>
 fit_intercept: False<br>
 The rest of parameters have default value.<br><br>
-I have performed normalization of images and I have experimented with Principal Component Analysis (PCA).
+I have performed normalization of images and I have experimented with *Principal Component Analysis (PCA)*.
 Due to the nature of the problem, reducing dimensionality didn't provide good results.
-Therefore in the end I have decided not to use PCA.<br>
+Therefore in the end I have decided not to use *PCA*.<br>

 ### Convolutional Neural Network<br>
-CNNs have become state-of-the-art computer vision technique.
+**CNNs** have become state-of-the-art computer vision technique.
 Among many kind of Neural Networks, these have proved to be very successful in image classification with reasonable computational cost.<br>

 I have experimented with several kinds of their architectures.
-Besides Convolutional Layers and Fully Connected Layers I have decided to use
+Besides *Convolutional Layers* and *Fully Connected Layers* I have decided to use
-Batch Normalization in every single one of them.
-I have tried both Average Pooling and Maximum Pooling and both have been effective.
+*Batch Normalization* in every single one of them.
+I have tried both *Average Pooling* and *Maximum Pooling* and both have been effective.
-I have also choosen to use ReLU activation function in all cases.<br>
+I have also choosen to use *ReLU* activation function in all cases.<br>

-Batch Normalization has proven to greatly increase training speed, while also improving CNNs ability to fit to the data.
+*Batch Normalization* has proven to greatly increase training speed, while also improving CNNs ability to fit to the data.
-Max Pooling extracts the stronges features from the feature map.
+*Max Pooling* extracts the stronges features from the feature map.
 In Fashion-MNIST images, edges seem to be the most important features.
-Therefore Max Pooling is a reasonable choice.
-However Average pooling has proved to be effective too, I suppose it's because the images are clear with no blurr.<br>
+Therefore *Max Pooling* is a reasonable choice.
+However *Average Pooling* has proved to be effective too, I suppose it's because the images are clear with no blurr.<br>

-ReLU activation function provides non-linearity while eliminating vanishig gradient problem.
+*ReLU* activation function provides non-linearity while eliminating vanishig gradient problem.
 Since most of the CNNs weren't shallow, sigmoidal activation functions didn't provide good results.<br>

-For the loss function I have chosen CrossEntropyLoss, because it perfmorms well in most cases.
+For the loss function I have chosen *CrossEntropyLoss*, because it perfmorms well in most cases.
 As optimizer I have chosen Adam optimization algorithm, which is and improved stochastic gradient descent.
 I have divided the data set into minibatches, each in size of 16.

 #### References